 The museum houses 80 million items from botany, entomology, mineralogy, palaeontology and zoology departments.
 It is a fascinating tour through our ancient history and how this has enabled Britain and the world to evolve into the place it is today.
 There’s lots of great interactive activities and the museum is geared toward all ages!

 Much of the South East is in very close proximity to the capital of the UK, however, the area basks in gorgeous countryside and enjoys stunning beaches.
-The closest point to the continent, the area revels in a rich history (although, hasn’t enjoyed the invasions too much!)
+The closest point to the continent, the area revels in a rich history (although, hasn’t enjoyed the invasions too much!) which makes for some fascinating things to do in South East England.
 Check out these fascinating counties for a fusion of rural and urban societies and cultures.

 15. Brighton Pier